E*TRADE Capital Management1

 - Call risk: Call provisions allow the issuer to redeem the bond prior to the maturity date.
 Typically, an issuer will call a bond when interest rates drop, and then reissue the bond at a lower rate.
 In the process, investors could lose out on interest income.

 - Political risk: The attractiveness of muni bonds is directly tied to tax rates, so changes in the tax code can affect the market.
-In addition, there is always risk that legislation could change the tax-free nature of the income generated by munis.
+In addition, there is always risk that federal or state legislation could change the tax-free nature of the income generated by munis.

 Outline an investment strategy